maimisu/CS372-TDD/README.md

 I chose to do the string calculator exercise.

-1. An empty string returns zero
+1. An empty string returns zero- DONE!
 2. A single number returns the value
 3. Two numbers, comma delimited, returns the sum
 4. Two numbers, newline delimited, returns the sum